 - Surface contamination

 - Sampling and removal of plant and equipment

 - Emergency spills

-Legislation concerning Recovery/ Disposal/Storage and Export of Hazardous waste and in particular Mercury and Mercury containing wastes is complex and continues to evolve.
+Legislation concerning collection, recovery, disposal, storage and export of hazardous waste and in particular mercury and mercury containing wastes is complex and continues to evolve.
 The introduction of new legislation places evermore pressure on companies to ensure their waste is treated in a safe and responsible manner.

 Following the introduction of: